Where to Watch FIFA World Cup 2026 in Japan

 | Fuji TV | Japanese | Free-to-air | 10 officially announced matches inside Japan's tournament package. |

-| Additional digital support | Japanese | Will be updated soon | Selected digital and app-based access may vary by broadcaster and final schedule. |
+| Additional digital support | Japanese | Expected with local rights | Selected digital and app-based access may vary by broadcaster and final schedule. |

 Best Planning Approach